 Movies simply just aren’t what they used to be.
 The digital age has given us some kick ass stuff, but it’s also destroyed so much of what made cinema such an art form.

 Now, pretty much any old Soderbergh wannabe with a savings account and some mates can pick up a camera and call themselves an auteur.
-It’s streamlined the process into what closely resembles fast food filmmaking or McMovies.
+It’s streamlined the process into what closely resembles fast food filmmaking.
 The effects are felt all the way through to the DVD/online rental level where features like main menus and chapter selection have made the experience a soulless and disposable one.

 This is first in a nostalgic three part series that takes a look at the forgotten craft of illustrated film art.
 Each post will focus on a specific genre and to kick things off we’ve gone with Horror/Sci-Fi.